RxChi1d/immich-geodata-zh-tw/README.en.md

 # Immich Reverse Geocoding - Taiwan Localization

 > [!IMPORTANT]
-> Upgrade notice: If you already deploy this project and your media library includes photos taken in Japan, please run "[Re-extract photo metadata](#integrated-deployment-recommended-convenient-for-future-updates)" after upgrading to v2.0.0 to apply the latest Japanese dataset.
+> - Upgrade notice: If you already deploy this project and your media library includes photos taken in Japan and South Korea, please run "[Re-extract photo metadata](#integrated-deployment-recommended-convenient-for-future-updates)" after upgrading to v2.2.0 to apply the latest Japanese dataset.

-> [!WARNING]
-> If you still use `exec /bin/bash start.sh` as the `entrypoint` in an integrated deployment, Immich 1.142.0+ will fail on startup with `Error: /usr/src/dist/main.js not found` and enter a reboot loop.
-> Switch to `exec start.sh` instead (see [Integrated Deployment](#integrated-deployment-recommended-convenient-for-future-updates) for the updated example and notes).
+> - Starting on v2.2.0 every release bundles `update_data.sh`.
+Please point automation to the release-hosted script so it matches the published dataset; the repository copy stays for reference but the release artifact should be the source of truth.

 [繁體中文](README.md) | [English](README.en.md)